tuffy/python-audio-tools/docs/programming/source/metadata.rst

    ``id3v1_comment`` is an :class:`ID3v1Comment`.
    When getting :class:`audiotools.MetaData` attributes, the ID3v2 comment is used by default.
-   Set attributes are propogated to both.
+   Set attributes are propagated to both.
    For example:

    >>> tag = ID3CommentPair(ID3v23Comment([ID3v23TextFrame('TIT2',0,u'Title 1')]),